Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

-# Building applications using vcpkg for C SDK
+# Using vcpkg for the Azure IoT C SDK to build device applications

-This document describes how to setup vcpkg to build applications using Microsoft Azure IoT device C SDK.
-It demonstrates building and running a C language SDK sample for Windows, Linux, and Mac.
+This document describes how to setup vcpkg to build device applications using Microsoft Azure IoT C SDK.
+It demonstrates building and running a C language device SDK sample for Windows, Linux, and Mac.

-## C SDK vcpkg support
+## Azure IoT C SDK vcpkg support

-The C SDK uses [vcpkg](https://github.com/microsoft/vcpkg) primarily for LTS releases.
+The Azure IoT C SDK uses [vcpkg](https://github.com/microsoft/vcpkg) primarily for LTS releases.
 The most recent LTS release can be installed using the syntax: `vcpkg install azure-iot-sdk-c` and builds using the following CMake flags:

 ```
     -Dskip_samples=ON